II) Links in the Automobile-Catalog

 Note 5: The data from these two databases being those of strictly original cars, you may need to customize them if your car is not completely original (car weight, tyres dimension, etc).
 Moreover, here are important notes regarding some of these data:

-- Remember to take into account the level of fuel present in the car at the time of the measurements!
+- The car weights being given with a full tank, remember to take into account the level of fuel present in the car at the time of the measurements!
 An example: your car is weighed or announced at 1300 kg with the full tank, but you only have half a tank of 60 L ==> you will have to enter 1300 - [(60-30) * 0.75] = 1277.5 kg or 1277 kg rounded (note: calculation with conventional gasoline of average density 0.75).

 - The tyres dimension to enter is always that of the drive wheels, and for a four-wheel drive it is always that of the rear tyres (and whether the fit is symmetrical or asymmetrical).